PrithivKS3/Project_Redbus/README.md

          Atlast,the user can select the bus ID to be booked from the available buses ,as per his filter, from the drop down list under Select bus menu and on clicking the book bus button the seat no and the bus details will be displayed.

    ![Screenshot (142)](https://github.com/user-attachments/assets/7d6bda43-3b50-4aa5-8aca-61d653726138)

+Result🎉:
+         Successfully scraped data from the redbus application and stored it in a database in first case.Secondly, I have created the Interactive Streamlit application to retrieve the data and visualise it as per user requests, including some working filters in the application.In addition to that, any bus can be selected and booked, to see the specific bus detail and the seat no allocation.